-Beef brisket is one of the most flavorful cuts of meat, although it is tough, which means it needs to be cooked in just the right way.
-It's also a moderately fatty cut of beef, but this can work to your advantage given the long cooking times necessary to tenderize the meat.
+Beef brisket is one of the most flavorful cuts of meat, although it is tough and needs to be cooked in just the right way.
+It's also a moderately fatty cut of beef, but this can work to your advantage because it tenderizes into succulent, meaty perfection.

-Taken from the area around the breast bone, the brisket is basically the chest or pectoral muscle of the animal.
-The thick, coarse-grained meat that's characteristic of brisket needs a lot of time and low-temperature... cooking to break down and tenderize.
-But once this happens, brisket is succulent, meaty perfection.
+Taken from the area around the breastbone, the brisket is basically the chest or pectoral muscle of the animal.
+The characteristically thick, coarse-grained meat needs a lot of time and low-temperature cooking to break down and tenderize.

 06 of 10

 The beef shank is the leg of the animal's thigh.
 Each side of beef has two shanks, one in the forequarter and one in the hindquarter.
 It is extremely tough and full of connective tissue.